geshu18/app/Requests-Processing.md

 - *Runaway exceptions*: If application has no error handling middleware Application Insights will report response status code ```200``` when unhandled exception is thrown.
 Actual status code will be ```500```.
 - *Redirect to error page*: If middleware [UseStatusCodePagesWithRedirects](https://github.com/aspnet/Diagnostics/blob/b1643b438aa947370868b4d5ee7727c27f2d78cb/src/Microsoft.AspNet.Diagnostics/StatusCodePagesExtensions.cs#L76) is used - failed requests will be reported as successful with the status code ```302```.
-- *Singnal-R*: Singlar-R requests are very long running and their duration can affect aggregated request duration metrics.
+- *SignalR*: SignalR requests are very long running and their duration can affect aggregated request duration metrics.

 You also may need to fine tune certain telemetry data:
 - *Expected exceptions*: Do not report expected exceptions